GamingDoge69/SimpleTweet/README.md

 # Project 2 - Simple Tweet

-Simple Tweet is an android app that allows a user to view their Twitter timeline.
+Simple Tweet is an android app that allows a userData to view their Twitter timeline.
 The app utilizes [Twitter REST API](https://dev.twitter.com/rest/public).

 Time spent: **15** hours spent in total